SquashyShrub/MSSA-Roguelike/README.md

 **Description**

 MSSA Rogulike is a small roguelike game with text-base RPG elements added.
 You take charge of a character who is lost, travel to various locations and fight to survive.
-This is a project for the Microsoft Services and Systems Academy Cloud Application Development.

 **Installation**